Air Force vs. San Diego State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Air Force's games this year have gone over the total in two out of six opportunities (33.3%).

-- Air Force is 5-1 against the spread and 6-1 overall this season when the team puts up more than 16 points.
+- When Air Force scores more than 16 points, it is 5-1 against the spread and 6-1 overall.

-- In games that Air Force picks up over 282.5 yards, the team is 4-1 against the spread and 5-1 overall.
+- When Air Force churns out more than 282.5 yards, the team is 4-1 against the spread and 5-1 overall.

-- This year, the Falcons have four turnovers, six fewer than the Aztecs have takeaways (10).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.